Optimal operating parameters for next-generation xenon gas time projection chambers: Analysis

 The signal efficiency varies rapidly from 1 to 5 bar, with only 60\% of events contained at 1 bar, whilst it is 80-90\% for pressures above this.
 Lower signal containment efficiency reduces the strength that following analysis cuts can make due to the lower number of signal events.
 A natural xenon detector size has a larger volume, which increases the overall containment of the signal and background at lower pressure.

-At lower pressures, gamma backgrounds are effectively screened due to the lower cross section of interaction in the gas, leading to the lower containment fractions.
+At lower pressures, gamma backgrounds are reduced due to the product of much lower density and effective depth, leading to the lower containment fractions.
 However, interestingly, the $^{214}$Bi and $^{208}$Tl have a different shape with increasing pressure.
 The event distribution within the 2.3--2.6 MeV window can be seen in Fig.~\ref{fig:ERes}, top left.
 The majority of events from $^{214}$Bi consist of the photopeak of a 2.448 MeV gamma ray, while the majority of events from $^{208}$Tl consist of single and multiple Compton scatters of a 2.615 MeV gamma ray.

 The highest probability interaction mode of the $\sim$2.5 MeV gamma rays is via Compton scattering, occurring for about 80\% of all initial interactions.
 This initial scatter results in a second lower-energy gamma.
 For $^{214}$Bi events, this daughter gamma needs to deposit nearly all of its energy in the gas volume leading to the photopeak in the 2.3--2.6~MeV window.
 In the case of $^{208}$Tl, this gamma must re-interact but only deposit part of its energy in the gas volume as the energy window is below the photopeak of this gamma.
 At higher pressure, the partial energy deposition of the low-energy gamma is less likely compared to full energy deposition, and this effectively reduces the interaction rate at higher pressure.